 Covers development of correct formats for business reports, letters, memos, tabbed columns, and forms.
 Uses a variety of input methods, such as CD ROM dictation and printed rough drafts.
 Develops basic skill in the transcription of recorded documents.
 Stresses application of language arts skills.
 Develops the skill to produce documents accurately within specified timed guidelines and touch type at a minimum of 40 words per minute on 3-minute timings (with specified error limits).
-Prerequisite: BT112 and CA201D, both with a grade of C or better; and touch keyboarding ability of 35 words per minute (no penalty for errors: 3-minute timings); or consent of instructor.
+Prerequisite: BT105, BT112 and CA201D; or consent of instructor.
+(All prerequisite courses must be completed with a grade of C or better.)
 W